 Our program involves a multidisciplinary team approach dedicated to high-quality, patient-focused transplantation.
 Members of our team include transplant surgeons, hepatologists, nephrologists, anesthesiologists, pathologists, transplant nurses and coordinators, financial coordinators, transplant administrators, social workers, and other professionals who specialize in transplantation.
 This integrated approach ensures the highest level of care and has given us a competitive advantage improving our clinical outcomes.

 Additionally, the Division of Transplant Surgery supports an academic research component.
 We continue our ongoing development and assessment in techniques with live-donor liver transplant.
 Since 1994, this program has successfully calibrated many surgeons in completing the two-year fellowship program.

-- Next, you will need to become a "candidate member" of the ASTS by completing the online application through the ASTS website.
+Candidates must become a "candidate member" of the ASTS by completing the online application through the ASTS website.
 A link to the application can be found on the Information for Fellows in Training page.
-The ASTS uses the National Resident Matching Program (NRMP) to conduct matches each year by mid-June.

-If you have additional questions regarding the application process, then please email firstname.lastname@example.org or call 720-848-0833.
+If you have additional questions regarding the application process, then please e-mail email@example.com or call 303-724-2822.

 Please refer to the Graduate Medical Education website at the University of Colorado School of Medicine to review the requirements for fellowship.

 Trevor L. Nydam, MD

 Associate Professor of Transplant Surgery Program